vmware-archive/streaming-runtimes/docs/architecture/streams/overview.md

   streamMode: [ <string> ]
   # Protocol to be used for the stream e.g. kafka
   protocol: <string>
+  # (optional) Binding refers to a Secret with the same name.
+  # The stream controller uses this binding to configure ClusterStream's auto-creation.
+  binding: <string>
   storage:
     # Name of the ClusterStream resource
     clusterStream: <string>